 Then, with a monthly rent amount of $1,200 and $100 per month in expenses, the annual return would be $13,200 or ($14,400 - $1,200).

-Next, divide by the annual return ($13,200) by the investment cost ($160,000), and you'll get 0.08.
-To convert this to a percentage, you can multiply by 100 and get 8% for the property's ROI.
+Next, divide the annual return ($13,200) by the investment cost ($160,000), and you'll get 0.08.
+To convert this to a percentage, multiply by 100 and get 8% for the property's ROI.

 Most property managers would suggest that an ROI of 8% is on the low side for a rental property.
 However, it's still within the range of acceptable rates.

 What To Do If Your ROI is Not High Enough

 Real estate investors must also pay property tax and insurance on the property.
 If you're not sure how to calculate return on investment when factoring in all operational costs, a property manager can help!

-Boost ROI With Professional Property Management Services
+Boost Rental Property ROI With Professional Property Management Services

 Optimizing your return on investment is easier with the best property management company Detroit offers!
 When hiring property managers for rental properties, your bottom line benefits from full-service property management for various tasks, including rent collection, property maintenance, tenant management, and much more.

-Check your ROIs today with our free Rental Property ROI Calculator!
+Or, get started by checking your ROIs today with our free Rental Property ROI Calculator!